FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 subject areas.
 If others also come forward which they are invited to do, I shall endeavour as

-new groups are set up to reflect their preferences and willingness to get involved.--- 19
+new groups are set up to reflect their preferences and willingness to get involved.
+---
+19

 Of course, I also expect other subject or geographical areas to warrant new groups over my